 Unprecedented.
 Surreal.
 Wild.
 Dystopian.
 Unfathomable.
 Nobody saw this coming – where everyone is hunkering down with a pallet of toilet paper and crossing the street or taking some grand detour – all in an effort to avoid any human contact within six feet.
 The other day someone coughed in the line at the grocery store and half the people looked ready to flee the building.
 Was it too late to avoid what may or may not already be swirling around in the air they were now breathing?
 Or is it best to just finish buying that quart of Ben and Jerry’s to help get through the apocalypse that has us all talking about tigers?

 Things have changed, and quickly at that.
 A month ago nobody knew who Joe Exotic or Carole Baskin were, and now we all do.
-Things are bleak in many respects – the stock market is down, we don’t know how long we’ll need to shelter-in-place, my upstairs neighbors sound like they’re raising a herd of elephants all day, and N95 masks are in short supply for those that need them the most (real talk: if you have some, here’s a guide on how to donate).
+Things are bleak in many respects – the stock market is down, we don’t know how long we’ll need to shelter-in-place, my upstairs neighbors sound like they’re raising a herd of elephants all day, and N95 masks are in short supply for those that need them the most.

 In the tech world, many of us have been incredibly fortunate to work jobs that can be done remotely – which is an incredible blessing, considering that many others across the globe have not had that same fortune, resulting in millions of lost jobs.
 It’s rough out there.
 And the crazy part is that we don’t know how long it will last, or when it’ll get better.
 But if you’ve been following the news even slightly, you know all of this already – and my goal here isn’t to be a downer – in fact, despite the rampant uncertainty, I want to offer a bit of a silver lining.